Compare Invercargill Car Rental Deals

 When you first set eyes upon this 26 km stretch of smooth sand you’ll see why this was Burt Munro’s preferred test ground and racing track.
 This is where the Southland man practised riding on his Indian motorbike, which then went on to break world records for land speed at the Bonneville salt flats in Utah, in the USA.
-No surprises, then, that Oreti Beach was a key filming location for the movie about Munro’s life, The World’s Fastest Indian.
+No surprise, then, that Oreti Beach was a key filming location for the movie about Munro’s life, The World’s Fastest Indian.

-Bring your surf board along too because there are several good spots to get out among the waves.
+Bring your surfboard along too because there are several good spots to get out among the waves.
 While the breaks are good the ocean can be cold so be prepared!

-Head out to Stirling Point, the southernmost point on the mainland, and snap a picture at its iconic sign post.
-The much photographed sign post is one of New Zealand’s most well known landmarks; it displays the distance to major cities in the world such as Tokyo, Sydney and New York (as well as more esoteric destinations like the South Pole and equator!).
+Head out to Stirling Point, the southernmost point on the mainland, and snap a picture at its iconic signpost.
+The much-photographed signpost is one of New Zealand’s most well-known landmarks; it displays the distance to major cities in the world such as Tokyo, Sydney and New York (as well as more esoteric destinations like the South Pole and equator!).

 These trails span a variety of scrub, private farmland and native bush (complete with lots of native birdlife).
-A trip to the top of Bluff Hill is a must for panoramic views over the peninsula, beaches and rocky coastline, Foveaux Strait and out to Stewart Island/Rakiura.
+A walk to the top of Bluff Hill is a must for panoramic views over the peninsula, beaches and rocky coastline, Foveaux Strait and out to Stewart Island/Rakiura.
 Driving to the summit of Bluff Hill is also an option.

 Stirling Point is located in Bluff — just half an hour from Invercargill in your rental car.
 It is at the far southern end of State Highway 1, which runs the full length of New Zealand up to Cape Reinga in the north.
 Stirling Point was originally named after Captain William Stirling, who established a nearby whaling station in the early 19th century.

-The Catlins coast lies along the south eastern corner of the South Island (about an hour and a half from Invercargill in your rental car).
+The Catlins coast lies along the southeastern corner of the South Island (about an hour and a half from Invercargill in your rental car).
 This untouched and remote part of the country is well worth visiting — there’s so much waiting to be discovered.

 The landscapes of the Catlins are rife with rugged rocky coastline, sweeping sandy beaches and lush green hills; waterfalls, estuaries and valleys.

 Curio Bay conceals an ancient fossilised forest, dating back over 100 million years to the Jurassic period when New Zealand was still part of Gondwanaland.
 Visit at low tide, when the forest is best seen from the viewing platform.
-Yellow eyed penguins come ashore here in the later afternoon, and at nearby Porpoise Bay dolphins are a common sight in the summer.
+Yellow-eyed penguins come ashore here in the later afternoon, and at nearby Porpoise Bay dolphins are a common sight in the summer.

-The impressive Purakaunui Falls cascade prettily over 3 levels and a depth of 20 metres.
+The impressive Purakaunui Falls cascade prettily over three levels and a depth of 20 metres.
 Set within beech and podocarp forest, it’s a great spot for photography.
 There are viewing platforms at both the top and the bottom of the falls.

 There’s Jack’s Blowhole, a magnificent sight: 55 metres deep and 200 metres inland.
 This cavity was formed when the roof of a giant subterranean cave collapsed.
 Now, when the tide is in, waves gush through the tunnel and erupt up out of the blowhole, with a roaring sound and explosive appearance.
-From this area you’ll also enjoy spectacular views over the coast, all the way down to Penguin Bay and beyond.
+From this area, you’ll also enjoy spectacular views over the coast, all the way down to Penguin Bay and beyond.